 If you simply look at these figures, you can easily understand what they mean for you.
 In brief, these numbers mean you can easily get free food delivered in the USA with no money.
 In some cases, you would have to go to the places to get free food since free deliveries might not be available.

 Remember, a lot of organizations, such as restaurants and superstores, aren’t really doing charity by giving you free food.
-Instead, they’re making some efforts to limit food wastage in the USA, since it’s a shameful fact that 34 million Americans, including kids, shouldn’t be able to get proper meals daily while 130 billion meals get thrown away every year.
+Instead, they’re making some efforts to limit food wastage in the USA, since it’s a shameful fact that 48 million Americans, including kids, shouldn’t be able to get proper meals daily while 130 billion meals get thrown or roughly 60 million tons of food are wasted every year.

 So, where do you get free meals?
 Continue reading.
 I will write about some of the time-tested and proven methods for getting free food daily.
 You could use one or more of these ways to find free food.